 Finning has earned a strong reputation for business integrity.
 For over 90 years, Finning’s rigorous standards of business conduct have been a key reason why employees work for us, customers and suppliers partner with us and shareholders invest in us.

 Our Code of Conduct (Code) puts into practice our principles of transparency, ethics and professionalism.
-It covers areas including ambassadorship, shared commitment and accountability, ethical conduct, inclusion and diversity, human rights, environmentally responsible practices, health and safety, anti-bribery and anti-corruption, business integrity, cybersecurity, conflicts of interest and confidentiality.
+It covers areas including ambassadorship, shared commitment and accountability, ethical conduct, inclusion and diversity, human rights, environmentally responsible practices, health and safety, anti-bribery and anti-corruption, business integrity, cybersecurity, artificial intelligence, conflicts of interest and confidentiality.

 The Code applies to everyone at Finning, including our subsidiaries and affiliates, and we expect our agents, consultants and contractors to act consistently with our Code.
 New employees receive a copy of the Code when they are hired, and every year all officers and employees must take training regarding our code, acknowledge their understanding of the Code and agree to comply with it.
 Our directors and our senior executives and financial management are also bound by a second Code of Ethics, which they are required to sign each year, because they hold an important and elevated role in corporate governance.
 We have also adopted a Supplier Code of Conduct which is available on our website (www.finning.com).